dmbaturin/iproute2-cheatsheet/site/index.md

 ip route add 2001:db8::/48 dev eth1 table 100
 ```

-Note: You can use any route options described in the [route management](#ip-route) section for policy routes too,
+Note: You can use any route options described in the [routing tables](#ip-route) section for policy routes too,
 the only difference is the `table ${table id/name}` part at the end.

 Numeric table identifiers and names can be used interchangeably.
 To create your own symbolic names, edit the `/etc/iproute2/rt_tables` config file.